Born on 8 February 1880, Franz Moritz Wilhelm Marc grew up in Munich, Germany.

 When the First World War broke out in 1914, Franz Marc joined the Imperial German Army.
 Initially working as a cavalryman, he soon transferred to military camouflage due to his artistic talents.
 By 1916, Marc helped hide guns and artillery under large canvas sheets.

-He painted these in pointillist styles ranging from “Manet to Kandinsky.”
-Marc took great pleasure in this work, feeling the Russian suprematist style was best suited for the job.
-Indeed, this predates the geometric “dazzle” painting techniques, first used by the British artist Normal Wilkinson in 1917.
+He painted these in pointillist styles ranging from Manet to Kandinsky.
+Marc took great pleasure in this work, feeling the Russian Suprematist style was best suited for the task.
+Indeed, this predates the geometric “dazzle” painting techniques, first used by the British artist Norman Wilkinson in 1917.

-Franz Marc was a pioneering artist and leading figure in German Expressionism.
-Alongside figures such as Kandinsky, he redefined art towards more abstract and spiritual concerns.
+Franz Marc was a pioneering artist and a leading figure of the German Expressionist art movement.
+Alongside figures such as Kandinsky, he redefined art to focus on more abstract and spiritual concerns.
+His transition from figurative forms to increased abstraction paved the way for future generations of painters.

 This painting appeared alongside over a thousand other images in the Munich apartment of Cornelius Gurlitt.
 His father, Cornelius Hildebrand, served as one of Hitler’s four official art dealers.
-In 2017, the family of Kurt Grawi demanded the restitution of Marc’s painting The Foxes. from the Kunstpalast Museum in Dusseldorf.
+In 2017, the family of Kurt Grawi demanded the restitution of Marc’s painting The Foxes from the Kunstpalast Museum in Dusseldorf.
 The Nazis had previously confiscated the painting from Grawi.

-While Marc’s early paintings used a naturalistic and highly academic painting, he soon switched to more expressive forms.
+While Marc’s early paintings used a naturalistic and highly academic style, he soon switched to more expressive forms.
 This change came after seeing impressionist art in Paris in 1903.
-At this point, his color theory progressed, and the interplay of color and form was crucial for Franz Marc painting.

 If you love the colorful beauty and energy of Franz Marc paintings, explore our extensive catalog of oil painting reproductions.
-From famous oil paintings such as Franc Marc Blue Horse to lesser-known works from his early career, you’ll find art to enrich your life and your walls.